 Can I host a LIVE performance?

-Yes, but you need to follow the guidelines set out by the government, including creating a Risk Assessment for your venue and performances, (this risk assessment may get you started, but please up to date with government guidelines as they can be updated often).
+Yes, but you need to follow the guidelines set out by the government, including creating a Risk Assessment for your venue and performances, based on your Tier level, (this risk assessment may get you started, but please keep up to date with government guidelines as they can be updated often).
+Depending on the Tier level in your area.

 This article sets out the current Government guidelines on staging a live performance or presentation event.

-THE RULE OF SIX APPLIES TO INDOOR AMATUER PERFORMANCES FROM THURSDAY 24TH SEPT 20.
+THE RULE OF SIX APPLIES TO INDOOR AMATUER PERFORMANCES IN TIER 1 & 2

 The guidance makes clear that the following measures should be considered to allow for safe resumption of performances, make sure you visit the government site below to create your risk assesment for your event: